SWTOR-Slicers/WikiPedia/README.md

+### If your main interest is recreating your Player Characters or your favorite NPCs in [Blender](https://blender.org/), the popular, free 3D app, or use it as an intermediate step to bring them to other apps, we can direct you straight to [this guide on how to do it in the most automated, hassle free way so far](https://github.com/SWTOR-Slicers/WikiPedia/wiki/locating-swtor-characters-assets-automatically).

 ## Welcome to the SWTOR Slicers wiki!

 We are a group of swtor fans who enjoy messing with the game, and pulling out models, textures, etc. This GitHub repository contains tools and guides to help you do so yourself, as well as some other things.